diva-exchange/divachain/README.md

 HAS_I2P=1 docker/build/bin/build.sh
 ```

 The script needs elevated privileges, since it needs to start I2P docker containers.
-Therefore it will ask for the root password.
+Therefore the script will ask for the root password.

 The script creates - same procedure as above - a YML file including all I2P containers and the applicable genesis block.

+Start and stop the environment using docker-compose (see above).

+**Important:** if the volumes are purged, the environment must be rebuilt!

 ## Configuration
 The configuration can be controlled using environment variables.